andlessa/LLP-CDFO/README.md

 ### Pipeline for running the recasting

-Detailed information for how to run each recasting code can be obtaining running the main recast code with `--help` flag.
+Detailed information for how to run each recasting code can be obtaining running the main recast code with the `--help` flag.
 Below we schematically list the main steps required for reproducing the results in [Probing conversion-driven freeze-out at the LHC](https://arxiv.org/abs/2404.16086):

  1. Generate MC events and the Delphes ROOT output  for the model points running: